Home and Away: All or Nothing: Casting and filming

 As with the previous specials, All or Nothing features both current and returning Home and Away cast members.
 In November 2016, it was confirmed that actors Dan Ewing and Lisa Gormley would be reprising their roles of Heath Braxton and Bianca Scott for both Revenge and All or Nothing.
 Nic Westaway and Samantha Jade reprised their roles as Kyle Braxton and his love interest Isla Schultz following their 2016 departures.
 Home and Away cast members Lynne McGranger (Irene Roberts), Kyle Pryor (Nate Cooper) and George Mason (Martin "Ash" Ashford) also joined the production.

 Jade told Stephen Downie of TV Week that she was "thrilled" about returning to her role, adding that it was similar to coming back to a family.
-She said her character feels bad that she has not visited Kyle enough, considering he took the rap for her crime, which sent him to the prison.
+She said her character feels bad that she had not visited Kyle enough, considering he took the rap for her crime, which sent him to the prison.
 Westaway enjoyed working alongside Jade again and he also stated, "It's good to see the cast and the crew.
 I haven't been away for very long, but it feels like a lot longer."
 A call for male extras to appear as prison inmates and guards went out in August 2016.
 The extras also included former inmates from the correctional facility that they filmed at.All or Nothing was produced by Seven Productions.
 It was mostly shot at the decommissioned Maitland Gaol and Parramatta Correctional Centre in August 2016.
 Ewing found filming in the locations to be "very surreal and eerie", as he was aware of the many negative things that had previously occurred there.
 He said "the claustrophobic feel was incredible.
 Some of the crew who had been on the show for a long time were getting spooked out."
 While filming at Parramatta, the locations crew had to send letters out to the surrounding homes informing residents that they may hear gunfire.
 The crew also had to inform the local police force in case they were called to the scene.